galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 }
 ```

-During bootstrapping, `gatsby-transformer-remark` processeses Markdown '[nodes](https://www.gatsbyjs.org/docs/node-interface/)' that are loaded into the Gatsby data system by source plugins.
+During bootstrapping, `gatsby-transformer-remark` processeses Markdown 'nodes' (or data objects) that are loaded into the Gatsby data system by source plugins.

 Trigger this sequence again by running `gatsby develop`.
 You'll notice in GraphiQL that there are two newly-added schemas.
-Both hold processed Markdown data, all in the perfect shape we need to create pages.
+Both hold processed Markdown data, all in the perfect format we need to create pages.

 ![Remark-added schemas](remark-added-schemas-graphql.png)